 There were some others involved in a discussion of this anomaly this morning, and I wanted to give a shout-out to them for getting involved (thanks!):

 Aymen Loukil suggested I try using DateTime Schema.
-It looks like that is aimed at providing information regarding sites that provide schedules, and Schema.org tells us that it is used on “Between 10 and 100 domains”.
+It looks like that is to provide information regarding sites that provide schedules, and Schema.org tells us that it is used on “Between 10 and 100 domains”.
 Nothing on that page seemed to explain how to explain the formatting used by Dates.

-Funny to learn about how Google might use context to format a snippet date based upon how the post the snippet is about may format dates within it.
-I decided to write about Dan’s question and its answer to keep it in mind and learn from it (I suspect we won’t see a patent just about how Google decides upon how to format dates in snippets.
+Funny to learn about how Google might use context to format a snippet date based on how the snippet is about may format dates.
+I decided to write about Dan’s question and its answer to keep it in mind and learn from it (I suspect we won’t see a patent just about how Google decides how to format dates in snippets.